 If you have any non-medical concerns, please discuss them with your line manager or Head of Department in the first instance.
 You may also wish to talk to Health Assured, our employee assistance service, which can provide advice and confidential counselling via a 24-hour helpline.

 If you have a concern you do not feel comfortable discussing with your line manager then you can contact HR on email@example.com.

-Each department has a Covid-Secure Lead, who is your first point of contact for any issues with covid-secure measures.
-They are responsible for the covid-secure measures of their department and can investigate any concerns and make adjustments if necessary.
+Each department has a covid-secure lead, who is your first point of contact for any issues with covid-secure measures.
+They are responsible for the covid-secure measures of their department and can investigate concerns and make adjustments if necessary.

-University Covid Safety Form for reporting issues with social distancing or Covid secure arrangements on campus (eg, unsafe number of people in a space, missing signage or sanitiser, unsafe room layout).
+University covid safety form for reporting issues with covid-secure arrangements on campus (eg, missing signage or sanitiser, unsafe room layout).

-Guidance for staff concerned about returning to campus
+Guidance for staff concerned about working on campus

 Individual risk assessment (ideally to be completed with your line manager)